ArielDrabkin/Hunting-Sense/readme.md

 ### Part 5 - Data Analysis
 The analyzed data, which includes the predicted positions of the body parts, is processed for further analysis.
 The data is loaded into a dataframe, and any unnecessary columns, such as likelihood values, are dropped.
 The data is then cleaned and prepared for visualization and interpretation.

-### Part 6 - Plotting
-The processed data is plotted to visualize the movement patterns of the different body parts over time.
-Line plots can be created to show the relative locations of the body parts throughout the video.
-Bar plots are used to compare the total movement of each body part, providing insights into the dominant organ used during the shrew's hunting behavior.
-Additionally, 3D plots can be generated to visualize the spread of movement for specific body parts, such as the nose tip.

 ## Results and Discussion
 <div align="center">
   <img src="body-parts-location-in-time.png" width="500" height="320">